-Aggressive When People Leave
+Aggressive When People Leave (my most visited post).

-I had been sitting on their sofa for a couple of hours and had slowly made friends with him.
+Polly is aggressive when people leave.
+I had been sitting on their sofa for a couple of hours and had slowly made friends with her.

 Then I stood up.